kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## Why This Matters for You

 When you hear these terms:
-Know what problem they solved.
+Know what problem they solved
-Know what replaced them.
+Know what replaced them
-Don't feel behind — this is normal in AI.
+Don't feel behind — this is normal in AI
 Understanding the history is better than memorizing the latest acronym

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.